 With some contests, you fill out a form with your basic information (name, age., etc.).
 You might need to enter a skill-testing question (in Canada at least).
 With other contests, you might also have to write a story, submit a photo, or a video or show some other skill/talent.
 If the odds of winning depend on skill then take the time to send the best entry you can.

 Use Social Media When Needed

 Some contests will give you entries for sharing your entry on social media.
 Be careful not to bombard your followers with contest information.
 I only share contests with people who will want the prize.
 I know my 80 year-old grandmother won’t be interested in a trip to Las Vegas, but my 30-year-old cousin might.

 Make sure to check the terms and conditions to see if sharing will increase your odds of winning.
 Sometimes a sharing Facebook or Twitter sharing box will pop up after you submit a contest entry.
 Often, if you check the rules, sharing the contest won’t increase your chances of winning.

 Keep Track Of The Contests You Enter

 You might not like creating spreadsheets as much as I do, but I have a contest spreadsheet.
-Here I keep track of what contests I’ve entered when I entered, and when the contest ends.
-Furthermore, I have daily entry contests separated from contests limited to one-time entry.
+Here I keep track of what contests I’ve entered, I note when I entered the contest, and when the contest ends.
+Furthermore, I have daily entry contests separated from contests limited to one-time entries.
 Keeping track of the contests you’ve entered won’t give you better odds of winning.
 It can prevent you from entering a contest several times when it’s not allowed.
 If you enter a contest several times when it’s not allowed it could void your entries.
 Then you won’t win, and you’ve wasted your time.
-Yes.
-I am a nerd.

 Read The Rules